Concavity property of minimal $L^2$ integrals with Lebesgue measurable gain III: open Riemann surfaces: Introduction

 where $C_D$ is a constant depending only on the diameter of $D$. \end{Theorem}

-Then, the Ohsawa-Takegoshi $L^2$ extension Theorem had many generalizations and applications in the study of several complex variables and complex geometry, e.g., \cite{berndtsson1996,berndtsson annals,Demaillyshm,DemaillyManivel, D2016,Ohsawa2,Ohsawa3,Ohsawa4,Ohsawa5,berndtsson paun,DHP}.
-In \cite{OhsawaObservation}, Ohsawa observed that the $L^2$ extension theorem with an optimal estimate can prove the inequality part of Suita's conjecture on the comparison between the Bergman kernel and logarithmic capacity on open Riemann surfaces \cite{suita72}.
+After the work of Ohsawa and Takegoshi, the $L^2$ extension problem was widely discussed for various cases and these $L^2$ extension theorems have many applications in the study of several complex variables and complex geometry, e.g., \cite{berndtsson1996,berndtsson annals,berndtsson paun,Blocki07,Chen03,Demaillyshm,DemaillyManivel,D2016,DHP,GZSOC,Manivel,MV07,OT87,Ohsawa2,Ohsawa3,Ohsawa4,Ohsawa5,OhsawaObservation,Popovici,siu74,Siu96,Siu98,Siu02}.
+Some of these works gave explicit good estimates in the proof of $L^2$ extension theorems, which could be regarded as attempts to the optimal constant problem in the $L^2$ extension theorem.

-\begin{Conjecture} [Suita conjecture \cite{suita72}]Let $\Omega$ be an open Riemann surface, which admits a nontrivial Green function.
-Then for any $z_0\in\Omega$, and equality holds if and only if $\Omega$ is conformally equivalent to the unit disc less a (possible) closed set of inner capacity zero. \end{Conjecture} Here $c_{\beta}(z_0)$ is the logarithmic capacity on $\Omega$ (see \cite{S-O69}, the definition can be seen in Section \ref{sec:1.2}) and $B_{\Omega}(z_0)$ is the Bergman kernel (see \cite{Berg70}).
+One of the motivations to consider the optimal estimate in $L^2$ extension problem comes from the Suita's conjecture \cite{suita72} on the comparison between the Bergman kernel $B_{\Omega}(z_0)$ (see \cite{Berg70}) and logarithmic capacity $c_{\beta}(z_0)$ (see \cite{S-O69}) on open Riemann surfaces.
+In \cite{OhsawaObservation}, Ohsawa observed a relation between the $L^2$ extension theorem with the inequality part of Suita's conjecture.

-For bounded pseudoconvex domains in $\mathbb{C}^n$, Blocki \cite{Blocki-inv} obtained the Ohsawa-Takegoshi $L^2$ extension theorem with an optimal estimate, and proved the inequality part of the Suita conjecture \cite{suita72} for planar domains as an application.
-Then, Guan-Zhou (see \cite{GZsci}, see also \cite{guan-zhou CRMATH2012}) gave an optimal $L^2$ extension theorem with negligible weights on Stein manifolds, and proved the inequality part of the Suita conjecture for open Riemann surfaces, which is the original form of the inequality part of Suita conjecture in \cite{suita72}.
-Subsequently, Guan-Zhou \cite{guan-zhou13ap} established an optimal $L^2$ extension theorem in a general setting on Stein manifolds, and proved the equality part of Suita conjecture.
+\begin{Conjecture} [Suita Conjecture \cite{suita72}]Let $\Omega$ be an open Riemann surface, which admits a nontrivial Green function.
+Then for any $z_0\in\Omega$, and equality holds if and only if $\Omega$ is conformally equivalent to the unit disc less a (possible) closed set of inner capacity zero. \end{Conjecture}